It's Easy to Enrol

 Whether you are dashing off a quick email to your workmates or preparing a complex business report, your writing needs to be clear, concise, and correctly spelt and structured.
 During this course you will learn the fundamentals of correct and efficient writing.

-- For people who wish to brush up on their writing skills, or obtain basic skills which they should have but did not develop properly while at school.
+- those wanting to obtain basic skills which they should have but did not develop properly while at school.

-- Learn to write clearly and efficiently
+- write clearly and efficiently

 Lesson Structure